5 Best Fuel Cards for Small Businesses in 2026

 Monthly card fees (up to $4) and additional fees like truck-stop swipes and replacement cards

-Lower rebate rates compared to Shell and ExxonMobil cards for large fuel purchases
+Lower rebate rates compared with Shell and ExxonMobil cards for large fuel purchases

 No balance carryover option, meaning the full balance must be paid monthly